srobo/team-emails/SR2025/2024-09-04-confirm-early-places.md

 Thank you for taking on the role of a [team supervisor][team-supervisor] for your team.
-If you have any questions about the [competition programme][programme-structure], building a robot or anything else, please feel free to email us at
+If you have any questions about the [competition programme][programme-structure], building a robot or anything else, please feel free to reach out to us in the `#team-supervisors` channel on [Discord][discord] or email us at
 <teams@studentrobotics.org>.

 This year we're hosting [Kickstart][kickstart] at the University of Southampton,